Cleofes/Database_final/README.md

   - B7H15_00025

  ## Preparation of annotated genes
  A csv file should be used with the python program as it prepares MySQL insert statements for each gene.
-Duplicate genes are removes in the process.
+Duplicate genes are removed in the process through DML in the MySQL script.

  ## License
  MIT license